JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 <summary class = "solution-header">Solution:</summary><p>
 ```

-Since we want to add the `grayimage` function to the ImageInspector package, we have to install the Colors package.
+Since we want to add the `image` function to the ImageInspector package, we have to install the Colors package.
 The first step is to activate the environment in the ImageInspector package.
 Then we can use the `add Colors` to install the Colors package

 ```julia
 (@v1.5) pkg> activate /..../ImageInspector